 Brett Besley

-Anaesthetic Technician
+Anaesthetic Technician (AT)

-Brett is an anaesthetic technician and was appointed to the Council in June 2019.
-He has worked in both the public and private sector since qualifying in 2004, mostly in the Counties Manukau Region, and is currently working for Te Whatu Ora - Hauora a Toi (Bay of Plenty).
+Brett has over 20 years' experience in healthcare, working in both the public and private sector since qualifying in 2004, mostly in the Counties Manukau Region, and is currently working for Te Whatu Ora - Hauora a Toi (Bay of Plenty).

 Born in Papakura, and growing up in South Auckland, Brett has spent extensive time in both the Manawatū and Canterbury regions.
 He has affiliations to Ngāti Kahungungu and Ngāti Tūwharetoa.